jacobvsdanniel/LORE/README.md

 All the config, labels, and features (for 5k samples) in the following scenarios are included in ./examples/ML-Ranker

-This is enough for preparing your custom dataset with correct data formats.
+This is enough for preparing your custom dataset with correct data formats and train your own models.

 However, to run the following scenarios and reproduce expected results, please download the [LORE PMKB-CV](https://doi.org/10.5281/zenodo.14607639) dataset and uncompress to ./PMKB-CV